tdwg/website/conferences/2023/session-list/index.md

 The symposium will also provide an opportunity for participants to discuss the challenges associated with taxonomic research and explore strategies for overcoming them.

 {:id="sym16"}
-### SYM 16 The role of collections management systems in the worldwide movement to roundtrip data enhancements
+### SYM16 The role of collections management systems in the worldwide movement to roundtrip data enhancements

 Session type
 : Symposium (unsolicited presentations considered)